pweerd/BMCurlServer/readme.md

 - autocomplete suppliers for autocomplete on url's, fields or index names.

 Also you can specify/create templates.
 Templates are json-pieces that can be injected in the command-body.
 Templates and autocomplete suppliers are specific for on endpoint (server).
+If you want to override parts of a supplied template (lets say 'es'), it is handy to supply your own template like 'my_es_templates.json' and specify both in the endpoint: templates="my_es_templates,es".

 For customizations of the settings, like the port where the server is running, see the settings.xml file.